What is ‘fashion’ to a Singaporean?

-All about creating original works, Lydia Kok channels her personality and creativity into as many avenues as she can while keeping to one philosophy she holds close to her heart.
+All about creating original works, Lydia Kok channels her personality and creativity into as many avenues as she can, while keeping to a philosophy she holds close to her heart.

-Having to produce ordinary work that is true to yourself is far more important.
-Ideas don’t always have to be exceptional or extraordinary for it to be worth sharing in the creative industry.
+Producing ordinary work that is true to yourself is far more important.
+Ideas don’t always have to be exceptional or extraordinary for them to be shared in the creative industry.

-Exhibiting this Saturday for Why Not? at The Substation alongside five other graduate designers, Lydia's collection features dystopia with regards to the increasing advancement of technology.
-She personally is not a big fan of fast fashion and you can expect a retro-futuristic style while questioning how technology has altered or influenced people's emotional and social needs.
+Exhibiting this Saturday for Why Not? at The Substation alongside five other graduate designers, Lydia’s collection features dystopia with regard to the increasing advancement of technology.
+She personally is not a big fan of fast fashion, and you can expect a retro-futuristic style that questions how technology has altered or influenced people’s emotional and social needs.

-How does your illustrations and fashion design influence or inspire one another?
+How does your illustrations and fashion design influence or inspire each other?